 Students, staff,and parent use this form to report any suspicions of bullying.
 The forms will be submitted confidentially to Dr. McCormac’s Google Drive.
 Dr. McCormac is the point of contact at Nottingham for bullying reports.
 Parents can leave a confidential voice mail at 703-228-2302 for Dr. McCormac.

 Nottingham has a comprehensive, school-wide bullying prevention and intervention program.
-It is a literature based program for students in grades K-5.
-The program is based on the Second Step and Steps to Respect materials.
-For cyber bullying we incorporate a lesson in grade 3 based on the digital citizenship curriculum developed by Common Sense Media.
-These are evidenced-based materials developed by the Committee for Children.
+It is an evidence- based program for students in grades K-5 based on the Second Step and Steps to Respect materials developed by the Committee for Children.
+For cyber bullying we incorporate curriculum developed by Common Sense Media.
 The program teaches the 5 R’s of bullying: Recognize, Refuse, Report, Record, and Receive.
 The last R is for adults.
 All staff and parents are encouraged to listen carefully to children who report bullying and ask a few basic questions to determine if the situation meets the program’s definition of bullying.
 All intentional disrespectful and bullying behavior is taken seriously (see examples in the policy below).
 We ask anyone (students or parents) who are aware of a bullying situation to report it to the classroom teacher, a counselor, or an administrator.
 This program is evaluated annually and the report is shared with school and district administrators, the Counseling Program Advisory Committee, and all staff.
 Statistics about bullying are available at http://www.stopbullying.gov/news/media/facts/#stats

 All staff receive training annually on bullying prevention.
 A letter with the school bullying policy is sent home every fall.
 The school celebrates Bullying Prevention Month in October.
 Nottingham participates in Unity Day http://www.pacer.org/bullying/nbpm/unity-day.asp Spookley the square pumpkin who was bullied for being different brings the message about bullying to our young learners. http://www.pacer.org/bullying/resources/toolkits/spookley/